SourcePointUSA/ios-cmp-app/README.md

 ## Global Privacy Platform (GPP) Multi-State Privacy (MSPS) Support

-Starting with version `7.3.0`, you can enable support for the MSPS by configuring the following attributes as part of the GPP config:
+Starting with version `7.3.0`, if your configuration contains a `ccpa` campaign, it will automatically set GPP data.
+Unless configured otherwise, the following MSPA atrributes will default to:

-- `MspaCoveredTransaction`
+- `MspaCoveredTransaction`: no
-- `MspaOptOutOptionMode`
+- `MspaOptOutOptionMode`: notApplicable
-- `MspaServiceProviderMode`
+- `MspaServiceProviderMode`: notApplicable

+Optionally, your organization can customize support for the MSPS by configuring the above attributes as part of the GPP config.
 [Click here](https://github.com/SourcePointUSA/ios-cmp-app/wiki/Global-Privacy-Platform-(GPP)-Multi%E2%80%90State-Privacy-(MSPS)) for more information on each attribute, possible values, and examples for signatories and non-signatories of the MSPA

 Example:
 ```swift